 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
-These sources may be untrustworthy for credible/verifiable information, therefore fact checking and further investigation is recommended on a per article basis when obtaining information from these sources.
+These sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation is recommended on a per article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

 Factual Reporting: MIXED

-In another article, they promote anti-vaccination propaganda while sourcing to the pseudoscience websites of Mercola and Collective-Evolution.
-Finally, they also promote anti-GMO propaganda that is written by Joseph Mercola.
-Again, Eluxe Magazine does produce a lot of beneficial and accurate information, however due to publishing some questionable information we rate them strong for both Conspiracy and Pseudoscience.
-(D. Van Zandt 1/15/2018)
+In another article, they promote anti-vaccination propaganda while sourcing from the pseudoscience websites of Mercola and Collective-Evolution.
+Finally, they also promote anti-GMO propaganda that Joseph Mercola writes.
+Again, Eluxe Magazine does produce a lot of beneficial and accurate information; however, due to publishing some questionable information, we rate them strong for both Conspiracy and Pseudoscience.